makrai/notes/merrill2010-param-norm-grow.md

     approaches a saturated network (Merrill+ 2020)
     * a restricted network variant whose discretized reprs are understandable in terms of formal langs & automata
-  * Empirically, we find that internal representations of pretrained transformers approximate their saturated counterparts, but for randomly initialized transformers, they do not
+  * Empirically, we find that internal representations of transformers
+    * pretrained: approximate their saturated counterparts, but for
+    * randomly initialized: do not
     * suggests that the norm growth implicit in training guides transformers to approximate saturated networks =>
     * studying saturated networks (Merrill, 2019) is a way to analyze the ling biases of NLP architectures and the structure of their representations
 * saturation permits two useful types of attention heads within a transformer: